 Sellers, along with some ladies, is seen riding in a stretch limousine version of a late-1980s Mercury Grand Marquis.
 This scene is supposed to be set sometime between Sellers' divorce from Britt Ekland in 1968 and the filming of The Pink Panther Strikes Again, and Sellers died in 1980, years before this car was was in production.

 When Sellers finds out (via the newspaper) that Britt Ekland is arriving in London it is the early 1960s, yet on the wall of his room at the start of the scene is the UK film poster for his film Undercovers Hero.

 When Peter Sellers is in Rome to play the first "Pink Panther" he's shown in front of "Cinecittà", the most famous cinema studio in Italy.
 While Sellers is standing in front of the studio, a car passes behind: it's an Autobianchi Y10, an Italian car, first introduced in 1985, its appearance being 22 years too early.

 At the beginning of the scene where Sellers flies to Rome to film The Pink Panther, footage of a BEA Hawker Siddeley Trident taking off is shown.
 This plane didn't enter service until 1964, the year after "The Pink Panther" was released.

-During filming of "Dr Stangelove", Sellers is in his dressing room practicing one of Group Captain Mandrake's lines, saying "I can assure you, Major Bat Guano, if that is indeed your name."
-In the film Bat Guano was a Colonel, not a Major.
+During filming of Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
+Sellers is in his dressing room practicing one of Group Captain Mandrake's lines, saying, "I can assure you, Major Bat Guano, if that is indeed your name."
+In the film Bat Guano was a colonel, not a major.